17media/M17SDK-ios/README.md

 @property (strong, nonatomic) IBOutlet UILabel *streamerNameLabel;
 ```

-3. Implement the _LiveCellLayoutHandler_ block.
-The block will be called when the collection view dequeues cells and insert the views into the cells.
-Because cells are reused, you must always generate a new UIView<M17SDKLiveCellLayout> instance in block.
+3. Implement the _LiveCellLayoutHandler_ block. **The block will be called when the collection view dequeues cells.
+Because each cell is different instance, you MUST always create a new _UIView\<M17SDKLiveCellLayout>_ instance in block**.
+Please DONOT create a view outside the block and reuse it in the block.

 ```objective-c
 config.liveCellLayoutHandler = ^UIView<M17SDKLiveCellLayout> * _Nonnull{